 total bandwidth cutoff ending at 11.5kHz well within the limits of the FCC

 analog AM mask.
 Older receivers without sharp IF cutoff response curves

-the AMAX logo to assure better performance.
+the AMAX logo or using vacuum tubes (valves) to assure best performance.

 We use third-party advertising companies to serve ads when you

 visit our Website.
 These companies may use information (not including your name,

 address email address or telephone number) about your visits to this and other